 As with executing any move in Brazilian Jiu-Jitsu or submission grappling, the key is to stay three steps ahead of your opponent.
 Be aware of any moves that signal a submission is coming.
 If you can avoid being caught, great.
 But if not, try any of these three escapes!

-Please visit our Video Library for more BJJ videos.
+Please visit Evolve University for more BJJ videos.